-The Gateway Arch Visitor Center, which includes the Museum at the Gateway Arch, The Arch Store and the Arch Cafe, is currently open.
-Free timed tickets are required to enter the Visitor Center to support social distancing.
+The Gateway Arch Visitor Center, Museum at the Gateway Arch, The Arch Store and the Arch Café are currently open for visitor access.

-This phased approach allows us to refine the visitor experience as necessary, assess visitation levels and adjust capacity, and monitor changing conditions in the City of St. Louis and surrounding counties and adjust operations if needed.
+Our phased re-opening approach allows us to refine the visitor experience as necessary, assess visitation levels and adjust capacity, and monitor changing conditions in the City of St. Louis and surrounding counties, and adjust operations if needed.

 Mandatory, free timed ticket reservations are required to enter the Arch facility.

 Reservations should be made at gatewayarch.com or by calling 877-982-1410.

 For individuals needing assistance with making reservations, contact the call center at 877-982-1410 or staff members will be able to assist in the west entrance plaza in front of the Arch Visitor Center during facility hours of operation.

 Please note: Tickets are subject to availability, based on reduced facility capacity.
 It is strongly recommended to reserve your tickets in advance online or by phone to secure entry to the Arch.